FieryFlames/schlub/README.md

 1. Create a webhook in your Discord server.
 2. Copy the webhook URL.
 3. Change the URL's domain from `discord.com` to `schlub.fieryflames.dev`.
+4. Remove `api/webhooks/` from the URL path.
+5. At this point your URL should look like `https://schlub.fieryflames.dev/:webhookId/:webhookToken` (webhookId will be a load of numbers, webhookToken will be a load of letters and numbers).
-4. Use the new URL in your GitHub repository's webhook settings.
+6. Use the new URL in your GitHub repository's webhook settings.
-5. Set the webhook's content type to `application/json`.
+7. Set the webhook's content type to `application/json`.
+8. If not already enabled, enable SSL verification.
-6. Done! if this is a new webhook, you should see a "Pong!" message from the webhook.
+9. Done! if this is a new webhook, you should see a "Pong!" message from the webhook.

 ## Feature Parity